guijuzhejiang/4DCBCT-NNet-Reconstruction/README_EN.md

 - **Custom NNet Model**: Deep neural network for artifact reduction and image enhancement in 4D CBCT.
 - **Flexible Data Pipeline**: Handles raw `.img` medical images, supports prior and phase data.
 - **Comprehensive EDA**: Visualization and statistical analysis of dataset characteristics.
+- **Dataset Integrity Check**: Verifies the dataset structure and file counts to ensure it meets training requirements.
 - **Configurable Training**: All hyperparameters and paths are managed via `config.py`.
 - **Evaluation & Testing**: Includes scripts for validation and test image generation.
 - **Logging**: Supports TensorBoard and Weights & Biases for experiment tracking.